-18. The principal shall have the option of providing the cafeteria service by use of a caterer/vending machine operator which has been selected through the tendering process or alternately as provided by a detailed plan for cafeteria services which has been approved by the Director and or designate.

-- 19. When the cafeteria services are tendered, it will be in accordance with the Boards purchasing policy. - 20.
-If professional kitchen facilities are not available, the principal shall arrange for an appropriate lunchroom service without the use of a caterer/vending machine operator after submitting a detailed plan and obtaining the approval of the Director and or designate (for secondary schools only). - 21.
-When the cafeteria services are tendered, provision will be made in the agreement for the following: - a) annual renewal with a reasonable time limit, - b) use of the facilities for student program purposes, - c) catering for other school and school related functions, - d) staff suitable for working with secondary school students, and - e) the setting of prices. - 22.Each contract with a caterer/vending machine operator may provide for a commission of gross sales.
-Commissions from gross cafeteria sales will be retained in a new central account for system-wide cafeteria infrastructure renewal and replacement.
+- 18. The principal shall have the option of providing the cafeteria service by use of a caterer/vending machine operator which has been selected through the tendering process or alternately as provided by a detailed plan for cafeteria services which has been approved by the Director and or designate. - 19.
+When the cafeteria services are tendered, it will be in accordance with the Boards purchasing policy. - 20.If professional kitchen facilities are not available, the principal shall arrange for an appropriate lunchroom service without the use of a caterer/vending machine operator after submitting a detailed plan and obtaining the approval of the Director and or designate (for secondary schools only). - 21.In the event that professional kitchens are not available and no vendors expressed interest in providing cafeteria services, parternships with coterminous school boards and/or local businesses can be explored in these circumstances. - 22.
+When the cafeteria services are tendered, provision will be made in the agreement for the following: - a) annual renewal with a reasonable time limit, - b) use of the facilities for student program purposes, - c) catering for other school and school related functions, - d) staff suitable for working with secondary school students, and - e) the setting of prices.